bamcdougall/digitalMusicDistribution/index.Rmd

 ## Final Conclusions

-* Guerrilla Sales & Touring provides revenue consistent with measured income profile of musicians
+* Guerrilla Sales & Touring generates revenue consistent with measured income profile
-* Guerrilla Sales & Touring reduces complexity by enabling use of small clubs and small attendance head counts
+* Guerrilla Sales & Touring reduces complexity by enabling use of small clubs
 * Available digital sales and digital distribution platforms enable track / album sales with low margin $\Longrightarrow$ greater revenue to muscian
 * Available social media enables low cost marketing outreach to fanbase
-* CLAIM:  with minor adaptation, Guerrilla Sales and Touring is applicable to artists in different media
+* CLAIM:  minor adaptation, Guerrilla Sales and Touring applies to artists in other media
-* SCALING: inclusion of more musicians, artists reguires an increase in headcount, so each performer earns income
+* SCALING: inclusion of more tour musicians / artists reguires increase in headcount, so each performer earns income
-* SCALING:  One additional artist, assuming shared vehicle and shared room, would require an additional headcount per event of 18^+ to cover income and meals per diem
+* SCALING:  One additional artist, assuming shared vehicle and shared room, requires additional headcount per event of 18^+ to cover their income and meals per diem

 ---